groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer.options/loadoptions/_index.md

 Provides options that are used to open a file.

 The LoadOptions class encapsulates various settings and parameters that can be used to specify how a file should be opened and loaded in the GroupDocs.Viewer component.
+For details, see this [page][] and its children.

 Example usage: